minvws/gfmodules-landscape-overview/README.md

 # Simple overview of the GFModule infrastructure landscape

-This will be a simple overview of the GFModule infrastructure including versioning and open GitJub PR's.
+This will be a simple overview of the GFModule infrastructure including versioning and open GitHub PR's.

 Note that this is a work in progress and will be updated as we go along.